user1057/booklib/README.md

 ## Docker

-Image located at:
+Image is prebuilt and located at:

     docker.io/bsdockerzg/booklib

-built using:
+Building and pushing is done using:

     ./mvnw -Pprod compile -Djib.to.image=docker.io/bsdockerzg/booklib:latest -Djib.to.auth.username=bsdockerzg -Djib.to.auth.password=XXX jib:build